diegosorrilha/work-at-olist/README.md

 2. Clone this repository
 3. Change to the directory was created
 4. Install development requirements
+5. Configure instance with .env
-5. Run tests
+6. Run tests
-6. Run the application
+7. Run the application

 With Python 3.7 installed, run:
 ```bash